pyinstaller/pyinstaller/doc/source/Manual.rst

 Getting Debug Messages
 ----------------------

-Debug messages from PyInstaller itself can be enabled or hidden by giving the ``--log-level`` option.

-Giving the ``--debug`` option causes the bundled executable to write progress messages whenever it runs.
+Giving the ``--debug`` option causes the bundled executable itself to write progress messages when it runs.
 This can be useful during development of a complex package, or when your app doesn't seem to be starting, or just to learn how the runtime works.